 The Australia-ASEAN Power Link is a proposed project to be developed by Sun Cable, which will supply dispatchable renewable electricity to Darwin and the ASEAN region.
-The proposal includes integration of a 10 gigawatt solar farm and 20 to 30 gigawatt hour battery storage facility near Tennant Creek, Northern Territory.
+The proposal includes the integration of a 10 gigawatt solar farm and 20 to 30 gigawatt hour battery storage facility near Tennant Creek, Northern Territory.

 Integration of the project with the developing ASEAN power grid is being assessed in the development phase.

 |The capital raise was led by Grok Ventures and Squadron Energy, which are co-lead Investors in the project.|

-Jul 2019: Northern Territory Government grants the project Major Project status, requiring Sun Cable to prepare an Environmental Impact Assessment (EIS).|
+|Jul 2019||The Northern Territory Government granted the project Major Project status, requiring Sun Cable to prepare an Environmental Impact Assessment (EIS).|